waqque/project/README.md

 ## Project Overview

-**Houseforms** is a website developed for a local blogger who creates handcrafted miniature architectural models (house models) for collectors.
-The site serves as both a portfolio and a simple showcase for the models.
+We have created a website developed for a local blogger who creates handcrafted miniature architectural models (house models) for collectors.
+The site shows a simple showcase for the models.

-The website is fully functional, dynamic, and includes an admin panel for easy content management.
+The website is fully functional and includes an admin panel for easy content management.

 ---